 - people who have recently traveled to places where the virus is known to have spread

-While people who are being actively treated for breast cancer may be at higher risk for complications from the illness if they do become infected, it’s important to know that they do not necessarily have a higher risk of becoming infected in the first place.
+While people who are being actively treated for breast cancer may be at higher risk for severe illness if they do become infected, it’s important to know that they do not necessarily have a higher risk of becoming infected compared to others who live in the same area, as long as they are limiting their contact with other people and aren't making frequent trips to the hospital.

 “For most breast cancer survivors, the risk of becoming infected is going to be similar to that of the general population,” says Dr. Moore.
 “For people who are on active treatments that compromise the immune system, there will also be a similar risk for acquiring the infection, but they may have a higher risk of a more severe case should they become infected.
 So, similar to the precautions that they take regarding other illness, patients who are on treatments that affect the immune system should also be vigilant.”